Terms of Service

 1. About the service

-DormantFile provides a software tool that enables directors of dormant UK limited companies to:
+DormantFile provides a software tool that enables directors of dormant and non-trading UK limited companies to:

 We are not an accountancy firm, tax adviser, or regulated financial services provider.
 We provide software only.